HPSCTerrSys/ParFlowDiagnostics/README.md

 * All Methods iterating over the input array have been vectorized at a significant performance increase and been verified to yield the same result
 * At the beginning of the development, several issues arose with HeAT (especially indexing), those are fixed as of HeAT version 1.1.

-## PD big-data tests and benchmarking
+## Advanced usage: PD big-data tests and benchmarking

 Note: Only relevant for users with HPC expertise.